11 creative child care solutions for school breaks and closings - Care.com Resources

-“Ultimately, [spring break care] comes down to cost and availability,” says Jaclyn Santos, a mom of three in Hazlet, New Jersey.
+Finding spring break child care or longer term care options during winter and summer breaks can present a major challenge.
+“Ultimately, [school break child care] comes down to cost and availability,” says Jaclyn Santos, a mom of three in Hazlet, New Jersey.
 “Is the money I earn that week going to be a wash because of child care?
 Is a friend or family member around to help out?
 Nine times out of 10, we’re going to go with the most cost-effective, convenient option.”

-Something else to keep in mind: Line care up early.
-Most child care centers and camps need ample notice to have the appropriate amount of staff on hand for such weeks.
-And if you usually use a sitter or nanny, don’t assume that they will be available for more hours than usual.
-Researching options or checking in with the caregiver well in advance will save headaches all around.
+One important tip to remember when you’re preparing for school breaks: Line care up early.
+Most child care centers and camps need ample notice to have the appropriate amount of staff on hand for spring, summer and winter breaks.
+If you usually use a sitter or nanny, don’t assume that they will be available for more hours than usual.
+Researching child care options or checking in with the caregiver well in advance will save headaches all around.

 1. Use vacation days